 Why Apartments Need a Dedicated CCTV Plan

 A house has one or two entry points.
 A housing society has many — the main gate, every block entrance, each lift, parking ramps, the terrace and the perimeter wall.
-Visitors, delivery staff, domestic help and vehicles move through all day.
+Visitors, delivery riders, domestic help and vehicles move through all day.

 A well-designed society system delivers: